 – Andre Gomes – Barcelona, Age 22, OVR 84, POT 90, Cost: £45m, Wage: £65,000

 You should probably be looking to loan out four players in your squad, especially if you make some new signings.
-Ruben Loftus-Cheek will struggle for game time behind the likes of Oscar, Cesc Fabregas and Marco van Ginkel, and Ola Aina does not yet have the ability to be a backup right back.
-Fikayo Tomori has plenty of talent (OVR 61 – POT 78) so should be loaned out to be given game time.
+Ruben Loftus-Cheek will struggle for game time behind the likes of Oscar, Cesc Fabregas and Marco Van Ginkel, and Ola Aina does not yet have the ability to be a backup right back.
+Fikayo Tomori has plenty of talent (OVR 61 – POT 78) so should be loaned out to be given minutes.
 You then have a decision to make.
-You can choose to recall striker Bertrand Traore from his loan at Ajax, as his rating of 75 could be useful.
-But if you do so, you should loan out Dominic Solanke so he can get some game time.
+You can choose to recall striker Bertrand Traore from his loan at Ajax as his rating of 75 could be useful.
+But if you do so, you should loan out Dominic Solanke so he can get some first team action.

 As you’d expect, domestic and continental success are crucial for Chelsea, and with no European football this season, you will be expected to win the league, as well as the FA Cup.
 As for Europe, you will be looking to qualify for the ‘Champions Cup’ and you may be asked to win the tournament within two seasons.

-Brand exposure for Chelsea is also massive for The Blues, and you will be asked to keep this up by selling a certain amount of shirts.
+Brand exposure is also massive for the Blues, and you will be asked to keep this up by selling a certain amount of shirts.
 This can be achieved by bringing in star signings and performances on the pitch.

 There are no financial elements to worry about in South West London, but as for youth development, you may be asked to bring on or sign some young players to prolong the legacy of the club.

 The Shed is singing your name…